Carboxide68/TimeChart/README.md

   default: 0

-* xRange / yRange ({min: number, max: number} or 'auto'): The range of x / y axes.
+* xRange ({min: number, max: number} or 'auto'): The range of the x axis.
+Also use this to control pan / zoom programmatically.
+Specify `'auto'` to calculate these range from data automatically.
+Data points outside these range will be drawn in padding area, to display as much data as possible to user.
+* yRanges (({min: number, max: number} or 'auto')[]): The range of y axes.
 Also use this to control pan / zoom programmatically.
 Specify `'auto'` to calculate these range from data automatically.
 Data points outside these range will be drawn in padding area, to display as much data as possible to user.

   default: 'auto'